jcarrabino/TwitterBot/README.md

 - `?q=from%3ArealDonaldTrump&result_pe=popular&count=1`: Lastly this is the query we constructed from the `[params]` passed to the get method.

 ### The JSON Response
-After calling the get function with a valid request, all of the parsed JSON data we want will be located in the "data" object of the callback function.
+When Twitter responds to our API Requests it sends up back information in JSON format.
+JSON simply stands for JavaScript Object Notation.
+If you would like to read more about anything and everything JSON check out [json.org](http://www.json.org/) for more information.
+Now, back to our Twitter bot...
+After calling the get function with a valid request, all of the JSON data we want will be located in the "data" object of the callback function.

 So the function,
 ```javascript